johnhungerford/webcalculator/README.md

 `npm start`

-and opening a the following in a browser: http://localhost:9000.
+and opening http://localhost:9000 in a browser.
+It is configured to run in hot mode, meaning that any changes to the source code or the static files (css, html) will trigger a rebuild and restart.

-This will require installing dependencies, using:
+This will require installing dependencies, which you can do with:

 `npm install`